-Should I Inform My Insurance Company After A Collision?
+Should I Inform My Insurance Company Of A Collision?

 You should inform your insurance company after a collision.
 Your policy is a contract that typically requires you to report a claim with your insurance company within a certain amount of time.
 If you do not comply with your insurance policy requirements, you could jeopardize your coverage.
 So, it is safest to let your insurance carrier know about a claim or a potential claim.